wickljas/PES_Board/docs/markdown/ws2.md

     }
 ```

 8. In the following step, you will map the measured distance to the deflection of the servo.
-Since the servos are calibrated, the objective is to map the servo in a way that associates variable ot the minimum sensor range ``us_distance_min`` with zero servo deflection and the maximum range ``us_distance_max`` with the maximum servo deflection.
+Since the servos are calibrated, the objective is to map the servo in a way that associates variable to the minimum sensor range ``us_distance_min`` with zero servo deflection and the maximum range ``us_distance_max`` with the maximum servo deflection.
 Define the following variables along with the variable ``us_distance_cm``:

 ```
 // min and max ultra sonic sensor reading, (us_distance_min, us_distance_max) -> (servo_min, servo_max)